prtkgpt/questdb.io/docs/guide/postgres-wire.md

 #### Manual insert

-We can insert data points manually as follows
+We can insert data points manually as follows:

 ```questdb-sql title="Inserting values"
 INSERT INTO temp VALUES(